devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - These are the builts from me.
 You might get the future updates for this machine.

  - I will try my best to keep the repo updated with the latest kexts and OpenCore version.
- - For macOS Monterey this EFI will work great as BigSur. so don't expect flawless functionality.
+ - For macOS Ventura this EFI will work great as BigSur, Monterey. so don't expect flawless functionality.
  Report me If you find the bugs or any issues.
 And **don't ask for ETA**(Estimated Time of Time).
 - With every EFI update you retrieve from here please remember to go through the **post install guide**(Below)